 3 Ways to Avoid Unintentional Acetaminophen Overdose

-It is common that people lose track of how much acetaminophen they have already taken.
-Taking a stronger version of the pill or taking too many pills together at the same time can lead to too much acetaminophen in your system.
+It is common for people to lose track of how much acetaminophen they have already taken.
+Taking a more robust version of the pill or taking too many medications together simultaneously can also lead to a Tylenol overdose.

-If you are taking multiple medications at the same time it is a good idea to get a pill organizer or set alarms or reminders on when to take your dose.
-This way you can avoid losing count of how many pills you have already taken.
+If you are taking multiple medications simultaneously, it is a good idea to get a pill organizer or set alarms or reminders on when to take your dose.
+This way, you can avoid losing count of how many pills you have already taken.

 Retrieved from: http://www.huffingtonpost.com/2013/09/24/tylenol-overdose_n_3976991.html

 VIDEO – Learn How to Cut your Pills – Pill Cutting to save on prescription drugs